aimhubio/aim/README.md

 ### PyTorch Lightning

-Pass `aim.pytorch_lightning.AimLogger` instance as logger to `Trainer` to log metrics and parameters automatically.
+Pass `aim.pytorch_lightning.AimLogger` instance as logger to `pl.Trainer` to log metrics and parameters automatically.

 _Parameters_
 - **repo** - Full path to parent directory of Aim repo - the `.aim` directory (optional)